 - Permanent disability;

 - Quality-of-life losses;

 - Loss of society (being deprived of the benefits of a family relationship);

 - Loss of consortium (being deprived of the benefits of a spousal relationship);

 - Loss of spousal support (being deprived of the economic benefits of a current or previous spousal relationship).

 Contact The Becker Law Firm To Fight for Full Justice

 If you or a member of your family has been injured because of contact with a downed power line, please contact us today.
-You can use the contact form on this page or call us at (440) 252-4399 to schedule a free initial consultation today.
+You can use the contact form on this page or call us at (440) 252-4399 to schedule a free initial consultation with a Cleveland personal injury lawyer.
 The Becker Law Firm accepts cases on a contingency basis, meaning you will not be charged unless we win your case.